 3. Increase Mobility

 Find your issue then search for some common self remedies before seeing a doctor.
 Click Here for Dr. Starrett’s website.
 Then filter out and target the knee section.
-Also check out his Youtube Channel click here for that.
+Also, check out his Youtube channel!
 There are a number of amazing videos to help work out some of those spots that are inhibiting you and causing pain.
-Usually all you need is a lacrosse ball to help increase and improve your range of motion.
+Usually, all you need is a lacrosse ball to help increase and improve your range of motion.